Professor Peter Goadsby

 Andrya is a Chronic Sufferer and has been an officer of OUCH (UK) since 2010 volunteering on our helpline, She brings valuable experience in finance to her role as treasurer.

 Dorothy has been an Episodic Sufferer for more years than a lady should admit to.
 Dot and her family are great fundraisers for OUCH(UK) and the whole family are great supporters of the chairty.

 Scott is an Episodic Sufferer, Based in Scotland he has been a member since 2003 and joined the helpline team in 2007, in 2014 he accepted a trustees position and coordinates many of the regional meetings that the charity puts together.

 Liz is the charity's Helpline Manager.
-Liz has worked as a volunteer on the helpline since 2006 and has helped hundreds of people during that time.
+Liz joined OUCH in 2006 and has worked as a volunteer on the helpline since 2007 and has helped hundreds of people during that time.
 She brings considerable experience to the role.